-The construction of St. Barbara’s church in Krzyżanowo began in 1325-1330, when the chancel and sacristy were established.
-At the end of the fourteenth or the beginning of the fifteenth century, the nave was probably built.
-Along with the construction of the church, a cemetery was established, the borders of which were designated by a brick wall from the same time.
-In 1688 a free-standing belfry burnt down at the church.
-The new one was built in 1735, but in 1818 it collapsed, partially destroying the western gable of the temple.
-In the first half of the 19th century, a new belfry was erected, and in 1857 a new south porch was built.
-During World War II, the church was not destroyed.
+The building of the church of St. Barbara in Krzyżanowo (Notzendorf) began after the years 1325-1330, when the chancel and sacristy were erected, built by a workshop with a high level of professionalism, in a period of prosperity in the region.
+At the end of the fourteenth or early fifteenth century, the nave was built, probably never completed as originally intended.
+The economic consequences of the Polish-Teutonic wars could be an obstacle, therefore western half-timber wall was rebuilt with bricks only in the second half of the 15th century.
+In 1688, the free-standing church belfry burned down.
+The new one was built in 1735, but in 1818 it collapsed, partially destroying the western gable of the church.
+In the first half of the 19th century, a new belfry was erected, and in 1857 a new southern porch was built.
+During World War II, the church was not damaged.